StrawberryChocolateFudge/dwork/contracts/docs/ErrorCodes.md

 517 : Registration is not open
 518 : The client already signed up
 519 : Function is in use, try again
-520 : Fee cannot be more than 100
 521 : Fee cannot be higher than 1000
 522 : Disabled client cannot add worker
 523 : The caller is not the workspace